nephio-project/docs/install-guide/package-transformations.md

 9. The annotation `internal.kpt.dev/upstream-identifier:
-   '<apiVersion>|<kind>|<namespace>|<name>'` is added to root `metadata.annotations:` fields on all yaml documents in the kpt package and enclosed sub-packages that have a root `apiVersion:` and `kind:` field if such an annotation does not already exist.
+   '<apiVersion>|<kind>|<namespace>|<name>'` is added to root `metadata.annotations:` fields on all YAML documents in the kpt package and enclosed sub-packages that have a root `apiVersion:` and `kind:` field if such an annotation does not already exist.
 The `namespace` and `name` values used are the values of those fields in the `metadata` field.
-Note that a yaml file can contain multiple yaml documents and each root `metadata` field is commented.
+Note that a YAML file can contain multiple YAML documents and each root `metadata` field is commented.
 For example:

 ```